colinsmetz/flawless/guides/custom_checks.md

   the error string or template tuple.
 The context is the list of field names (or indices for lists) defining *where* the error is located.

-Note: error messages are automatically encapsulated to a `Validator.Error` struct.
+Note: error messages are automatically encapsulated to a `Flawless.Error` struct.

 Example: